One of the more bizarre entries in the diary. The show, devised by Stan Parkinson

 told Disc "We wanted to present the artists as the public does not see them -

 Each act would perform two songs then take part in a sporting event.
-Peter and Gordon were to feature as javelin throwers, Freddie & The Dreamers went swimming, Adam Faith played snooker, Anita Harris played tennis etc.
+Peter and Gordon were to feature as javelin throwers, Paul Jones played table tennis, Freddie & The Dreamers went swimming, Adam Faith played snooker, Anita Harris played tennis etc.

 Five shows were planned and the venues booked, three were recorded, but only two seemed to have been broadcast before they realised what they were doing.